No products in the cart.

 More Recycled DIY Jewelry Ideas for Kids

 I love good glass beads or fancy baubles for jewelry-making, but a rummage through the recycling bin can provide all the supplies your kids need to make chic statement jewelry!
-Here are a few of my favorite recyled kids jewelry how-tos from friends…
+Here are a few of my favorite recycled kids’ jewelry how-tos from friends…

 - For the tip-top in recycled jewelry-making with kids, I always run to Handy With Scissors – just take a look at this imaginative and artistic junk jewelry buffet!
 And their super hip pasta beads really kick the standard kid-made pasta necklace up a notch.

-- Two ways to recycle your egg cartons that are guaranteed to delight your fashion-forward littles: stylin’ egg carton seashell mermaid necklaces from Creating Creatives and a lovely DIY flower chain from The Imagination Tree!
+- Two ways to recycle your egg cartons that are guaranteed to delight your fashion-forward littles: stylin’ egg carton seashell mermaid necklaces and a lovely DIY flower chain!

-- I adore the colorful look of these paper and straw necklaces from La Maison de Lou Lou for Handmade Charlotte.
+- I adore the colorful look of these paper and straw necklaces.
 Wouldn’t they make the most fabulous accessory for a bright summer day?

-- For cardboard necklaces with a textural twist, check out these adorable DIY Heart Necklaces from The Craft Train for Red Ted Art.
+- For cardboard necklaces with a textural twist, check out these adorable DIY Heart Necklaces.
 These would make lovely gifts and add such a fun dimensional element for kids to explore!

-- For eye-catching bracelets and bangles that are as fun to make as they are to wear, try fashioning a set of aluminum foil and tissue paper bracelets – OR – go old-school with a rad DIY slap bracelet (both from Kids Activities Blog).
+- For eye-catching bracelets and bangles that are as fun to make as they are to wear, try fashioning a set of aluminum foil and tissue paper bracelets – OR – go old-school with a rad DIY slap bracelet.

 - Oh, the frustration of losing just a FEW puzzle pieces!
 Mosswood Connections has turned our incomplete puzzle frowns upside down with these genius kid-made puzzle piece pins.

-- For design inspiration, visit this collection of DIY jewelry kids can make from Parents Magazine.
+- For design inspiration, visit this collection of DIY jewelry kids.

 Scrap materials have been the basis for SO many of our projects, and provide a wonderful lesson in eco-friendly art practices for kids.
 For more recycled art be sure to visit our scrap stamp shape collages, colorful upcycled camp lanterns, or torn paper landscapes.